UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 # Resources (work in progress)

 This documentaiton did not emerge from a vacuum!
-I lean on and acknowledge the many smart and thoughtful people who have presented and published widely on the subject of processing audiovisual materials.
-Some example resources below:
+I lean on and acknowledge the many smart and thoughtful people who have presented and published widely on the subject of processing archival audiovisual materials.
+Below are some example resources that I recommend checking out if you haven't already:

 - Megan McShea, Smithsonian Archives of American Art, "Guidelines for processing archival collections with audiovisual material" https://www.aaa.si.edu/tags/documentation